Spirit of Japan (Extrait de Parfum) by Elixir Attar

 1

-Wow, that seems to have impressed you.
-I enjoyed traveling to Japan with you.
-A great bottle too.
+Wow, it seems to have impressed you!
+I loved traveling to Japan with you.
+Such a great bottle too.

 Translated · Show originalShow translation